 What’s your take on optical character recognition and its use for different industries?
 Think we missed something?
 You have an idea to improve the article?
 Don’t hesitate to reach out to us or leave a comment!
 Via Facebook, Twitter or simply via [email protected]!

-Besides working in Content Marketing and Graphic Design at Anyline and engaging our awesome community, she’s a music enthusiast and pop culture addict who’s always trying to make the perfect espresso.
+Besides working in Online Marketing and Graphic Design at Anyline and engaging with our awesome community, she’s a music enthusiast and hardcore foodie who’s always trying to make the perfect espresso.